jzupko/jz-codebase/README.md

 jz-codebase
 ===========

-Archive of C++ code that was part of my System for Automated Interactive Lighting (SAIL) [dissertation](https://etda.libraries.psu.edu/catalog/9361) work (2009).
+Archive of C++ code developed while working on my System for Automated Interactive Lighting (SAIL) [dissertation](https://etda.libraries.psu.edu/catalog/9361) work (2009).

+Note that the codebase which was actually used as part of the interview portion of my dissertation is the [sailcs-codebase](https://github.com/jzupko/sailcs-codebase).
+That codebase is written in C#.

+This C++ `jz-codebase` was built in tandum and is less complete in terms of the implementation of SAIL itself (training and real-time lighting).

 Licenses
 --------